History of Bali: Slave and opium trade

 Dutch records of contacts with Bali in the 17th and 18th century are extremely scarce.
 Although the VOC was very active in the Maluku Islands, Java and Sumatra, it took little interest in Bali.
 The opening of a trading post was attempted in 1620, with the mission given to the First Merchant Hans van Meldert to purchase "rice, beasts, provisions, and women".
 The enterprise was abandoned in the face of hostile relations with the kings of Bali, and Meldert returned with only 14 female slaves.

 Besides these attempts, the VOC left the Bali trade to private traders, mainly Chinese, Arab, Bugis and occasionally Dutch, who mainly dealt with opium and slave trade.
 According to Hanna, "Balinese slaves were highly prized both in Bali and overseas.
-Balinese male slaves were famous for their manual skills and their courage, the females for their beauty and artistic attainments".The kings of Bali would typically sell as slaves opponents, debtors, criminals or even orphans or widows.
+Balinese male slaves were famous for their manual skills and their courage, the females for their beauty and artistic attainments".
+The kings of Bali would typically sell as slaves opponents, debtors, criminals or even orphans or widows.
 Such slaves would be used in Batavian households, the Dutch Colonial Army, or sent abroad, the biggest market being French Mauritius.
 Payment to the Balinese kings would usually be made in opium.
 The main port for this trade was the harbour of Buleleng in north Bali.The English also started to make various attempts to participate in the Balinese trade, to the great worry of the Dutch.

 Local conflicts

 Attempts were made for alliances between the Dutch and the Balinese in their conflicts with the Mataram Sultanate of Java.
 In 1633, the Dutch, who were themselves at war with Mataram sent an ambassador, Van Oosterwijck, to obtain the collaboration of the King of Bali in Gelgel, who was apparently preparing a similar offensive against Mataram.
 The attempt failed however.
 When Mataram invaded Bali in 1639, Dewa Agung requested Dutch help in vain, and finally succeeded in repelling Mataram alone.
 After 1651 the Gelgel kingdom began to break up due to internal conflicts.
-In 1686 a new royal seat was established in Klungkung, four kilometers north of Gelgel.
+In 1686 a new royal seat was established in Klungkung, four kilometres north of Gelgel.
 The rulers of Klungkung, known by the title Dewa Agung, were however unable to maintain power over Bali.
 The island was in fact split in nine minor kingdoms (Klungkung, Buleleng, Karangasem, Mengwi, Badung, Tabanan, Gianyar, Bangli, Jembrana).
 The various kingdoms fought a succession of wars among themselves, although they accorded the Dewa Agung a symbolic paramount status.
 This situation lasted until the coming of the Dutch in the 19th century.